Mrs Mills

-Gladys Mills (née Jordan; 29 August 1918 – 24 February 1978), known as Mrs Mills, was an English pianist who was active in the 1960s and 1970s, and who released many records.
-Her repertoire included many sing-along and party tunes made popular in the music hall, using a stride piano technique.
+Gladys Mills (née Jordan; 29 August 1918 – 24 February 1978), known professionally as Mrs Mills, was an English pianist who was active in the 1960s and 1970s, and who released many records.
+Her repertoire included many sing-along and party tunes made popular in the music hall, generally in a stride piano technique, often in a tack piano style.

 Early life

-Mills was born in the East London suburb Beckton.
+Mills was born in the East London suburb of Beckton.
 Her uncle Henry was a harpist and her mother was the main influence in developing her musical ability.
 She took piano lessons from the age of 3½ to the age of seven.